The-going/evlproject/content/core/_index.md

   loop in this case.
 The file proxy should help in easing the pain, by channeling file output through the _vfs_ in a way that keeps the real-time side happy.
-Although the proxy is technically part of the element framework in EVL, applications could resort to a pure user-space implementation for roughly the same purpose, even if in a much more convoluted way.
-So the proxy is more like a utility.
+Although the proxy is technically part of the element framework in EVL because it is represented by a device in the file system, applications could resort to a pure user-space implementation for roughly the same purpose, even if in a much more convoluted way.
+So the file proxy belongs to utilities.

 - trace channel.
 We need a way to emit traces from applications through the main kernel's FTRACE mechanism for debugging purpose,